Bible translations into Portuguese: Medieval period

-In 1505, the queen Leonor orders the translation of Acts of the Apostles and the Epistles of James, Peter, John and Judas.
+In 1505, Queen Leonor ordered the translation of Acts of the Apostles and the Epistles of James, Peter, John and Judas.
 Father Antonio Ribeiro dos Santos is responsible for translations of the Gospels of Matthew and Gospel of Mark.
-In 1529, is published in Lisboa a translation of Psalms done by Gómez de Santofímia, that had a 2nd edition in 1535.
-It is quite possible, due to the proximity to Spain, translations in Spanish to be known, such as those of João Pérez de Piñeda, Francisco de Enzinas.
-Father Jesuit Luiz Brandão translated the four Gospels.
+In 1529 it was published in Lisbon a translation of Psalms done by Gómez de Santofímia, that had a 2nd edition in 1535.
+It is quite possible, due to the proximity to Spain, that translations in Spanish were known, such as those of João Pérez de Piñeda, Francisco de Enzinas.
+Father Jesuit Luís Brandão translated the four Gospels.

 During the Inquisition there was a great diminution of the translations of the Bible into Portuguese.
 The Inquisition, from 1547 prohibited the possession of Bibles in vernacular languages, allowing only the Latin Vulgate, and with serious restrictions.

-Around 1530, António Pereira Marramaque, from an illustrious family in Cabeceiras de Basto, writes about the usefulness of vernacular Bible translation.
-A few years later, he is denounced to the Inquisition for possessing a Bible in the vulgar tongue.
+Around 1530, António Pereira Marramaque, from an illustrious family in Cabeceiras de Basto, wrote about the usefulness of vernacular Bible translation.
+A few years later, he was denounced to the Inquisition for possessing a Bible in the vulgar tongue.

-A translation of the Pentateuch is published in Constantinople in 1547, made by Jews expelled from Portugal and Castile.
+A translation of the Pentateuch was published in Constantinople in 1547, made by Jews expelled from Portugal and Castile.
 Abraham Usque, a Portuguese Jew, translated and published a translation known as the Ferrara Bible, in Spanish.
-It had to publish in Ferrara, because of persecution.
+It was published in Ferrara because of persecution.